bennyhuo/KotlinBlogTranslation/original/Making Platform Interop even smoother.md

 <p></p>
 {% endraw %}

-If we are to implement this interface in Kotlin and our class has a private property named <em>bar</em>, in M8 and previous versions it causes a conflict, and we’d have to name the property to something different than <em>bar</em>.
+If we are to implement this interface in Kotlin and our class has a private property named *bar*, in M8 and previous versions it causes a conflict, and we’d have to name the property to something different than *bar*.
 Starting with M9, this is no longer the case.
 As such, the code below is perfectly valid:

 {% raw %}
 <p></p>